karmawasfound/POOPLE-Unofficial/README.md

 # POOPLE-Unofficial
-Made this because I was obsessed with POOPLE, but I always had to wait 24 hours before I could play it again.
+Made this because I love POOPLE, but I always had to wait 24 hours before I could play it again.
 This is for me (and anyone out there) who wants to have infinite replay-ability.

 You will find
 1. a .txt file with a list of 4-letter words (sourced from raspberrypisig [(https://gist.github.com/raspberrypisig)](https://gist.github.com/raspberrypisig)'s repository [(https://github.com/repository-